throwaway96/install-jail-conf/README.md

-# `jail_app.conf` Installer
+# `jail_app.conf` Patcher

-**NOTE:** You'll have to provide your own URLs for `jail_app.conf` and `jail_app.conf.sig`.

-This script will download, verify, and install `jail_app.conf`/`jail_app.conf.sig`.
+This script will patch the current `jail_app.conf`/`jail_app.conf.sig` to generate a crashd-compatible version.

+## Warning

+Note that while the configuration that it generates will work for the crashd exploit, it will not necessarily be appropriate for your webOS version.
+This may cause issues if you intend to use other Developer Mode functionality.
+The script backs up the original `jail_app.conf` and `jail_app.conf.sig`, which you can restore to `/media/developer` manually.
+Disabling and re-enabling Developer Mode should also cause the latest configuration to be downloaded from LG.

 ## How-to

-1. Replace URLs in script with valid ones.
-Make sure your editor preserves the LF line endings.
-2. Upload `jailinst.sh` to your TV.
-Put it somewhere writable, like `/tmp` or `/media/developer/temp`.
-3. Run `jailinst.sh` on the TV.
-(Either use `sh jailinst.sh` or make it executable and use e.g. `./jailinst.sh`.)
+1. Download `jailpatch.sh` to your TV:
+    ```
+    curl -L -o /tmp/jailpatch.sh https://raw.githubusercontent.com/throwaway96/install-jail-conf/main/jailpatch.sh
+    ```
+2. Run `jailpatch.sh` on the TV:
+    ```
+    sh /tmp/jailpatch.sh
+    ```
-4. If verification was successful, reboot the TV for the new configuration to take effect.
+3. If verification was successful, reboot the TV for the new configuration to take effect.

 ## License